ayodeji-0/ME4---FYP---Aeroelasticity-Demos/README.md

 # Interactive Program to Demonstrate Aeromechanical Phenomena
  ME4 - FYP - Aeroelasticity Demos

- ## Objectives

- The aim of this project is to...
+ The aim of this project is to investigate the effects of including interactivity in learning excercises relative to more typical textbooks and research paper methods.

- ## Phenomena to be modelled
+ ## Phenomena that was modelled
  1. Copuled Bending-Torsion Flutter
  2. Bladed Disk Flutter
  3. Cascade Compressor Blade Flutter
- TBC